AdaCore/spark2014/lrm/source/subprograms.rst

 determined.
 These may be obtained from an explicit ``global_aspect`` or ``dependency_aspect`` of the procedure, if either or both of these are present.
-If neither of these are present then an implicit global aspect is used which is deduced by analysing the bodies of the called subprogram and the subprograms it calls.
+If neither of these are present then an implicit global aspect is used which is deduced by analysis of the bodies of the called subprogram and the subprograms it calls.

 .. centered:: **Verification Rules**